 A stroke is a disease that affects the arteries leading to and within the brain.
 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts.
 When that happens, part of the brain cannot get the blood (and oxygen) it needs, so it starts to die.
 It is the number three cause of death in the United States, behind diseases of the heart and cancer, according to the American Stroke Association.

-*Doctor is Latin for teacher…be a great doctor and teach this to all of your patients*
+*Doctor is Latin for Teacher and now that you have learned this… you can be a great doctor and teach this to everyone you know*

 Stay happy and stay healthy,